fastrgv/CoTerminalApps/README.md

 Mike Billars [michael@gmail.com] for his C-version of Pacman for the console, after which this Ada version was modelled (gnu gpl).

+Sebastian Gutsfeld [segoh@gmx.net]  & Alexander Hollinger [alexander.hollinger@gmx.net] for the C-version of nInvaders (v0.1.1), after which this Ada version was modelled (gnu gpl).

 ----------------------------------------------
 ### SoundFiles [x.wav]
-Fanfare/Applause sounds are from freesound.org and are covered by the Creative Commons Attribution noncommercial license documented in the accompanying file creativeCommons.txt.
+Fanfare/Applause and UFO sounds are from freesound.org and are covered by the Creative Commons Attribution noncommercial license documented in the accompanying file creativeCommons.txt.
 Others from
 * classicgaming.cc/classics/pac-man/sounds
 * classicgaming.cc/classics/frogger/sounds
 (also CreativeCommons).